Catfish is a popular fish among anglers, and there are many different types of catfish that can be caught in freshwater and saltwater.

 They have a stocky, round body, a flattened head, and a short, forked tail.
 They feed on a variety of foods including insects, crustaceans, and small fish.

-Yellow bullhead are not highly prized for their flavor, but they are often caught and consumed by anglers.
+Yellow bullhead are not highly prized for their flavor, but anglers often catch and consume them.

 Brown Bullhead